bybrandon/Taskmaster-Tree-Company-project/readme.md

 # Taskmaster Tree.Co

 Does your yard need a little life.
-Could your community use a refresher, nothin gsuits you better than a Tree.
-Between a Choice of the classical Oak tree, a resilient and sturdy Pine Tree, and/or a Eco Firendly
+Could your community use a refresher, nothing suits you better than a Tree.
+Between a Choice of the classical Oak tree, a resilient and sturdy Pine Tree, and/or an Eco Friendly
 Baobob Tree.
-Revamp your Yard, Browse the yards of other's and above all, help your Environment and plant a tree today.
+Revamp your Yard, Browse the yards of others and above all, help your environment and plant a tree today.